 There are lots of recipes online for basbousa some call for milk some for buttermilk some even add all-purpose flour to it, but this recipe is - in my humble opinion- the best and closer to what is served in Egypt.

 Basbousa is sold in every corner in Egypt.
 Each bakery shop has its own lovely basbousa.
 It has a secret that has been not revealed yet, but we are trying and will continue to try and we will never stop.
 Determination is the KEY 🔑to success.

-This is a recipe that I’ve made probably a couple of hundred times throughout my U.S. life.
+This is a recipe that I’ve made probably a hundred times throughout my U.S. life.
 I've made a couple of enhancements and achieved a very satisfying result so far.
 It is not thick, it is not overly sweetened, the coconut flavor is not overpowering and it is moist and tender and keeps moist and tender for a as long as you want.

 I've used a couple of tricks I've learned so far: